Justin Bieber Did NOT Pick Boat Party Females Like ‘Cattle,’ No ‘Sexual Favors’

 She added, “The original boat (company) was pretty upset about it, which is understandable.”

-Roze, who saw Bieber the last time he was in Australia back in 2015, also shared her opinion on where she thinks the Canadian singer is at personally.
+Roze, who saw Bieber the last time he was in Australia back in 2015, also shared her opinion on where she thinks the Canadian singer is “at” personally.

 She told Daily Mail Australia that Bieber is in “a very different stage of his life” compared to the last time she met up with him.